Monterrey: Demographics

-According to the national INEGI population census of 2010, of the total population of the state of Nuevo León, 87.3% lived in the Monterrey metropolitan area.
+According to the national INEGI census of 2010, of the total population of the state of Nuevo León, 87.3% lived in the Monterrey metropolitan area.

 The Monterrey metropolitan area is the second most populous in Mexico, with more than 5 million inhabitants.
 It comprises the municipalities of Monterrey, Apodaca, Escobedo, García, Guadalupe, Santiago, Juárez, San Nicolás de los Garza, San Pedro Garza García, Santa Catarina and Salinas Victoria.